By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 3.9.1.
 Current Implementation

-The undo/redo mechanism is facilitated by VersionedCardFolder
+The undo/redo mechanism is facilitated by VersionedCardFolder.

 Additionally, it implements the following operations: